m-houm/parseq_analyze/README.md

 ### Analyzing parSEQ Results

-This library was developed to analyze parSEQ sequencing results.
-It can be used to analyze sequencing results from both Illumina and ONT sequencers.
-This sequencing library accepts raw sequencing fastq files as input.
+This package was developed to analyze parSEQ sequencing results.
+It can be used to analyze sequencing results from both Illumina and ONT sequencers. parseq-analyze accepts raw sequencing fastq files as input.
 Each fastq file should contain the sequencing output for one 384-well plate.
 In the figure above, this would be the output from step 3 (Sequencing).
 As this library can be used for analysis of parSEQ sequencing output using both Illumina and ONT (including different basecalling options for ONT), we purposefully start from one fastq-file per plate.
 Check input file format below to make your raw sequencing file compatible with parseq_analyze.

 -------------------